shobhit9618/celeb_recognition/README.md

     import celeb_detector # on running for the first time, this will download vggface model img_path = 'sample_image.jpg'
     celeb_detector.celeb_recognition(img_path) # on running for the first time, 2 files (celeb_mapping.json and celeb_index_60.ann) will downloaded to the home directory

-    # if you want to use an image url, just add provide url and add url=True
+    # if you want to use an image url, just provide the url and add url=True
     url = 'https://sample/sample_image_url.jpg'
     celeb_detector.celeb_recognition(url, url=True)
     ```